-Starting with story is going to disappoint a lot of you here to just make pretty pictures, but “Story is King” has got to be one of the most overstated and under-applied principles of media making.
+Starting with a story is going to disappoint a lot of you here to just make pretty pictures, but “Story is King” has got to be one of the most overstated and under-applied principles of media making.
 This Pixar-coined phrase has graduated to beyond-cliché status because of its importance as a first step in the creation process.
 As able wise man Abe Weissman says “If you’re going to have a voice, you’d better be careful what that voice says.”